One People's Project

-One Peoples Project (OPP) is an organisation founded in 2000 to monitor and publish information about alleged racist and far-right groups and individuals, mostly in the United States.
+One Peoples Project (OPP) is an organization founded in 2000 to monitor and publish information about alleged racist and far-right groups and individuals, mostly in the United States.
 The group has about fifteen volunteers in addition to its most prominent members, Daryle Lamont Jenkins, its founder, and Joshua Hoyt, who joined the group in 2002.
 It has been called "the most mainstream and well-known anti-fascist or antifa" organization in the United States.
 Its motto is "Hate Has Consequences".

-OPP originated from a July 4, 2000 protest against a Nationalist Movement rally in Morristown, New Jersey that was billed as Independence from Affirmative-Action Day.
+OPP originated from a July 4, 2000, protest against a Nationalist Movement rally in Morristown, New Jersey that was billed as Independence from Affirmative-Action Day.
 The counter-demonstration was called the One People's Rally.
 Three hundred anti-racist protesters turned out to face nine supporters of the Nationalist Movement.

-At the time, Jenkins was a member of the New Brunswick, New Jersey-based group New Jersey Freedom Organization (NJFO).
+At the time, Jenkins was a member of the New Brunswick, New Jersey–based group New Jersey Freedom Organization (NJFO).
 Originally named One People's Coalition, with Jenkins as its spokesperson, the group researched and published information about the Nationalist Movement's awards ceremony at the Manville Veterans of Foreign Wars hall.
 This led to the cancellation of the event.

 Over the next year, the renamed One People's Project broadened their focus, to publish information on their website about American conservatives, in addition to those on the far right.
 In November 2001, OPP began focusing heavily on white supremacist groups that were attempting to take advantage of the September 11, 2001 attacks.
-The most notable of these groups was the Hillsboro, West Virginia-based National Alliance.
+The most notable of these groups was the Hillsboro, West Virginia–based National Alliance.

 OPP has published phone numbers, home addresses and workplace addresses of individuals they have identified as being far right and/or racist.
 While this practice has invited criticism by those who say that it can incite others to violence, the group has defended this practice as using the same free speech rights that anti-abortion extremists used to intimidate abortion providers.

 On July 28, 2007, when a rally was organized to support a plan by the mayor of Morristown, New Jersey, to deputize law enforcement officials to enforce immigration laws via the Immigration and Nationality Act, OPP posted a notice on their website calling the event an "anti-immigrant rally", although the organizer described it as a rally against illegal immigration.
 After the rally, the OPP website included the following statement: "[w]e don't think anyone is going to lose any sleep over people chanting during the anti-immigrant side's salute to the flag, Nazis getting slapped around a bit or the pain Robb Pearson & Co. feel over being called racist all the time."
 According to the OPP website, all charges were dropped when one of those supporters was also charged for his role in the fight, and an agreement was reached.